 Children being considered for the Peer Modeling Program must first participate in a preschool screening and not qualify for other Columbia Public Schools early childhood programs.

 Call 214-3585 to schedule a preschool screening.
-Preschool screenings are held at Field School, located at 1010 Rangeline.
+Preschool screenings are at the Center for Early Learning North (CELN) located at 2191 Smiley Lane.
 Screenings are by appointment only.

 If your child is eligible for the peer program based upon information from the screening, you will receive more detailed information about the program via phone call or email from one of our peer coordinators.
 Children and families then attend a peer orientation to determine classroom placement.